 How to collect a plant specimen for disease diagnosis

-For best service, when collecting a specimen to bring into your local county Extension office, follow the guidelines below from the OSU Extension Plant Disease Clinic.
+For best service, when collecting a specimen to bring to your local county Extension office, follow the guidelines below.

-For small plants, bring all parts of the plant, including roots when possible.
+For small plants, bring all parts of the plant, including roots and soil when possible.
 Enclose the roots and soil in a plastic bag.
-If it is not practical to bring in an entire plant, include several affected portions of the plant (branches, for example).
-Individual leaves are not very helpful.
+If it is not practical to bring in an entire plant, include as large a section of the affected plant part as possible.
+For example, if a branch is showing symptoms, cut it as close to the main stem or trunk as possible instead of sending in just the branch tips or individual leaves.

 Turfgrass samples should be taken from the edges of affected areas.
-Collect one or two 3-by-3- inch squares of sod with an inch-deep section of attached roots and soil.
-Wrap each section in a slightly damp paper towel, then wrap with newspaper and bring in.
+Collect one or two 3-by-3-inch squares of sod with an inch-deep section of attached roots and soil.
+Wrap each section in a slightly damp paper towel, then wrap it with newspaper and bring it in.
 Do not let the sample dry out.

-When collecting fleshy specimens - such as fruit or potatoes - bring them with early and intermediate disease symptoms.
-Wrap specimens separately in dry towels or newspaper.
-Do not put in plastic.
+When collecting fleshy specimens — such as fruit or potatoes — bring them with early and intermediate disease symptoms.
+Wrap specimens separately in dry towels or newspapers.
+Do not put it in plastic.

-Just as when you go into the doctor, you will need to give some basic information, along with your diseased plant specimen, including:
+Just as when you go to the doctor, you will need to give some basic information, along with your diseased plant specimen, including:

 • When did you first notice the disease?